 This map contains many more free library boxes than the official Little Free Library map.
 (Note: there's also now a Little Free Library app, which appears to be missing even more boxes.)
 Boxes not mapped there are shown with a darker blue marker.
 If you own a box and want to add to or change your description, just let me know.

 Pantries: this map shows just the micro-pantries and community fridges where people can conveniently donate food.
 For larger food pantries, search your address on this site.
 Medford has a unified site for food resources.
-For Somerville, you can post pictures of the status of any community fridge or micropantry on this public Facebook group; for Medford, there are Facebook groups for the community fridge and for micropantries.
+For Somerville, you can post pictures of the status of any community fridge or micropantry on this public Facebook group, and there's one for the blessing box in Davis Square; for Medford, there are Facebook groups for the community fridge and for micropantries.
 You can find out more about the micropantry movement from this research article (which includes a photo of a micropantry in Medford).

 Seed libraries: Arlington has a seed library, based at Robbins library.
 Anyone can take seeds, even if you don't have a library card.
 The other seed libraries I know are in Little Free Library form, at 25 Edward St, Medford and 301 Pleasant St, Belmont (on the border with Arlington).
 The Belmont box is run by the Mystic Charles Pollinator Pathways Group.
 Note the legend of our book map here also notes a few other types of boxes at the top: art, media, games, etc. If you know of any other specialized boxes or sites, email me.